venexia/PharmIV/README.md

 Walker VM, Davies NM, Windmeijer F, Burgess S, Martin RM.
 Power calculator for instrumental variable analysis in pharmacoepidemiology.
 Int J Epidemiol.
 2017 Oct 1;46(5):1627–32.

-## R_package
+## R package

-This folder contains the R package to calculate the power of an instrumental variable analysis study using a single binary instrument Z to analyse the causal effect of a binary exposure X on a continuous outcome Y.
+The folder 'R_package' contains the R package to calculate the power of an instrumental variable analysis study using a single binary instrument Z to analyse the causal effect of a binary exposure X on a continuous outcome Y.

 ### Installation